-I imagine Nigerians are only just recovering from Mark Zuckerberg’s surprise visit to Nigeria; his first to sub-Saharan Africa, a visit that has now put the nation’s tech businesses firmly in the worlds spot light.
-Before I delve into the real reason why Nigerian musicians are unhappy with the 6th richest man in world, I’d attempt to assess what this visit means to us as a country.
+Mark Zuckerberg’s trip to Nigeria was something that made me kind of wonder how Nigerians could be recovering from such surprise; his first to sub-Saharan Africa, a visit that has now put the nation’s tech businesses firmly in the worlds spot light.
+Before I delve into the real reason why Nigerian musicians are unhappy with the sixth richest man in the world, I’d attempt to assess what this visit means to us as a country.

 First, mark visited Yaba which a lot of people on social media thought was superiority battle won by mainland over the Island..Haha